zakariajaadi/wine-prediction-mlops/README.md

 For this demonstration, I use a wine quality prediction model, specifically an Elastic Net regression, to predict wine quality based on its chemical composition (e.g., acidity, sugar, pH).
 (More info on this below)

 The project spans the entire ML lifecycle from data extraction to model deployment, and monitoring and covers major aspects of MLOps, including :
-* Pipeline automation and orchestration via Prefect
+* Pipeline automation and orchestration via _Prefect_
-* Experiment tracking and model versioning via Mlflow
+* Experiment tracking and model versioning via _Mlflow_
 * Automated deployment and monitoring.
-* Reproducible deployments and seamless scaling via Docker and Kubernetes
+* Reproducible deployments and efficient scaling via _Docker_ and _Kubernetes_
-* Real-time visualization and alerting of drift metrics via Deepchecks and Grafana
+* Real-time visualization and alerting of drift metrics via _Deepchecks_ and _Grafana_

 ## 🚀 Demo video
 Watch this brief demo video to see the complete process, from data preparation all the way through to model deployment and monitoring.